hknd23/DeepLearningCausal/README.md

 #### Ensemble Learning for Meta-Leaners

-The function `metalearner_ensemble` in the package estimates the CATE from the two meta-learner models, the S-learner and T-learner, using ensemble learning.
+The function `metalearner_ensemble` in the package estimates the CATE from the following four meta-learner models using ensemble learning: the R-learner, S-learner, T-learner and X-learner.
 To allow for easy replication, the example below shows via a tutorial the applicability of this function for a small number of observations (N) from our survey response dataset in Example 1 that incorporates a survey experiment.

 ``` r
 library(DeepLearningCausal)